Gram Rabbit: 2013-present: Band hiatus and solo work

 After 12 years together, Von Rabbit and Rutherford decided to take a break from each other, to try to live life and experience music on their own.
 Although on hiatus, the band still comes together for their Halloween shows at Pappy & Harriet's Pioneertown Palace.
 Von Rabbit has stated that Gram Rabbit has never officially broken up.

 Jesika von Rabbit

 Von Rabbit continued to tour by herself and her backing band, and has toured with other bands, such as Eagles of Death Metal.
-Von Rabbit released her own solo album, Journey Mitchell in 2015, and her second solo album, Dessert Rock, in 2018.
+Von Rabbit released her own solo album, Journey Mitchell in 2015, her second solo album, Dessert Rock, in 2018, and her third solo album, Bunnywood Babylon, in 2025.

 Todd Rutherford

-Rutherford is currently crowd-sourcing funding for his debut solo album.
+Todd Rutherford is a musician, songwriter, and producer, best known for co-founding the band Gram Rabbit, based in Joshua Tree.

+Rutherford ha an upcoming solo project planned.

 Ethan Allen

 Ethan Allen is a Grammy nominated producer, engineer, and composer currently writing and performing with Jesika Von Rabbit and the band ASHHR.